JukkaMK/crispr-variant-analysis/README.md

 ## Status
 Project setup and initial exploration.

+## Results
+The notebook demonstrates a simple exploratory workflow for prioritizing genetic variants in a CRISPR-related context.
+Starting from a small demo dataset, the analysis classifies variants by consequence type, inspects basic properties such as allele frequency, and produces a ranked list of candidate variants.

+The workflow illustrates how biological interpretation can be layered on top of basic annotations to highlight variants that may have a stronger functional impact on genes or regulatory regions.

+The main analysis notebook is available here: notebooks/01_basic_variant_exploration.ipynb data/variants_demo.tsv

+## Variant scoring (concept)
+In this project, variants are not interpreted as clinically pathogenic or benign.
+Instead, a simple transparent scoring approach is used to prioritize variants that may warrant further biological investigation.

+The ranking is based on several common signals used in variant interpretation:

+- **Variant consequence** (e.g. frameshift, stop gained, missense)
+- **Population allele frequency**, where rare variants receive higher priority
+- **Predicted functional impact**, when prediction scores are available

+The resulting score is therefore best interpreted as a **prioritization score**, not as a diagnostic classification.
+This approach mirrors the early exploratory steps commonly used in genomics pipelines where thousands of variants must be reduced to a smaller set of biologically interesting candidates. :contentReference[oaicite:0]{index=0}
 ## Key Findings

 - The majority of variants show a MODERATE predicted impact (7/10),